What is Watch Oil and What Does It Do?

 There are multiple oils with different viscosity ranges available on the market for car engines.
 Similarly, watches require different oils and lubricants for their moving parts.
-The most common oils used at My Jewelry Repair are the Moebius brand: HP 1300, 9010 and 9415.
+The most common oils used at My Jewelry Repair are the Moebius Brand: HP 1300, 9010, and 9415.
 The difference between these oils comes down to viscosity and application.
 During the clean and overhaul process, the heavier 1300 may be used to oil the gear train jewels, while the lighter 9010 is recommended for balance staff lubrication and 9415 is used to lubricate the more critical components of the escapement.
-Without the proper lubrication excess friction will cause severe damage, which will result in a costly replacement of internal movement parts.
+Without the proper lubrication, excess friction will cause severe damage, which will result in a costly replacement of internal moving parts.

 In the early days of horology, watchmakers sourced oils from organic materials like plants and animals.
-Oil manufacturers now have the technology to produce synthetic oils to meet the needs of watch and automotive manufactures.
-For example, Fomblin grease, which is used to lubricate gaskets and is common in both the watchmaking and automotive industries, can be used in extreme temperatures ranging from -30 to+150 C (-22 to 302 F).
-You would use this on parts subject to friction when mineral and standard synthetic lubricants break down due to temperature changes and exposure to air.
-If you are getting ready to climb Mount Everest or dive deep into the cold ocean the oils in your watch will most likely have a thinner viscosity to accommodate for the colder temperatures.
+Oil manufacturers now have the technology to produce synthetic oils to meet the needs of watch and automotive manufacturers.
+For example, Fomblin grease is used to lubricate gaskets and is common in both the watchmaking and automotive industries.
+It can be used in extreme temperatures ranging from -30 to 150 C (-22 to 302 F).
+You would use this on parts subject to friction when mineral and standard synthetic lubricants break down.
+This is mainly due to temperature changes and exposure to air.
+If you plan on climbing Mount Everest or deep diving into the cold ocean, the oils in your watch will most likely have a thinner viscosity to accommodate for the colder temperatures.

 When your watch needs quality care and repair, we are here to provide it.
 With our online mail-in service, you can have your timepiece serviced by certified watchmakers in elite environments.
 You can send in your watch from anywhere in the country without leaving the house.
 To learn more about our watch repair services, visit our Watch Repair Services page.